Which IoT Radio Is Best?

 Only transmit data when necessary since this is the highest energy consumption state for a radio.
 (One way to reduce transmissions and collect the same amount of information is to collect data at the desired interval and transmit multiple packets of information after a number of data acquisitions.
 This only works if the system does not need the sensor data with low latency).

 Add an energy source to the system that can recharge batteries such as a solar panel.
-Solar panels can extend the battery life of a system nearly indefinitely (Learn more about PowerFilm’s OEM solar panels).
+Solar panels can extend the battery life of a system nearly indefinitely (Learn more about PowerFilm’s Electronic Component Solar Panels).

 Light is one of the most powerful and available sources of energy for IoT sensors.
 Solar cells are uniquely positioned to harvest the most energy for an IoT system whether indoors or outdoors.